Fairglow/prime-factor/README.md

 [![Rust](https://github.com/Fairglow/prime-factor/actions/workflows/rust.yml/badge.svg)](https://github.com/Fairglow/prime-factor/actions/workflows/rust.yml)

-The library will calculate all the prime number factors of any 128-bit unsigned integer.
+The library will calculate all the prime number factors of any 128-bit unsigned integer (see [Limitations](#limitations--practical-performance) for large inputs).
 These are the prime factors that, when multiplied together with their multiplicities, reconstruct the original number.
 You can use the included application to play around with it.

 ## Memory efficiency